Best Operating Systems of 2026

 Puppy

 Puppy Linux is an operating system and lightweight Linux distribution that focuses on ease of use and minimal memory footprint.
-The entire system can be run from RAM with current versions generally taking up about 210 MB, allowing the boot medium to be removed after the operating system has started.
+The entire system can be run from RAM with current versions generally taking up around 1GB, allowing the boot medium to be removed after the operating system has started.

 Arch